forgecommunitywiki/Documentation/docs/items/globallootmodifiers.md

 This method is only called if the `conditions` specified return `true`.
 If so, the modder is now able to make the modifications they desire.
 In this case, we can see that the number of `itemToCheck` meets or exceeds the `numSeedsToConvert` before modifying the list by adding an `itemReward` and removing any excess `itemToCheck` stacks, matching the previously mentioned effects: *When a wheat block is harvested with shears, if enough seeds are generated as loot, they are converted to additional wheat instead*.

 Also take note of the `read` method in the serializer.
 The conditions are already deserialized for you and if you have no other data, simply `return new MyModifier(conditionsIn)`.
 However, the full `JsonObject` is available if needed.
-The `write` method, on the other hand, is used for if you want to utilize `GlobalLootModifierProvider` for [data generation][datagen].

 Additional [examples] can be found on the Forge Git repository, including silk touch and smelting effects.

 [tags]: ../utilities/tags.md
 [registered]: ../concepts/registries.md#registering-things
-[datagen]: ../datagen/intro.md
 [examples]: https://github.com/MinecraftForge/MinecraftForge/blob/1.15.x/src/test/java/net/minecraftforge/debug/gameplay/loot/GlobalLootModifiersTest.java